-It it always true that there is a total state such that a set of single phenomenal states does not composes it.
-Let $[x_1]^{Ph}$ , ..., $[x_n]^{Ph}$ be a set of single phenomenal states.
+It is always true that there is a total state such that a set of single phenomenal states does not compose it.
+Let $[x_1]^{Ph}$ , .... $[x_n]^{Ph}$ be a set of single phenomenal states.
 Also, let [T] be the total state.
-Then $[x_1]^{Ph}$ , ..., $[x_n]^{Ph}$ does not compose [T].
+Then $[x_1]^{Ph}$ , ...., $[x_n]^{Ph}$ does not compose [T].

 In the discussion to follow, I differentiate between strict PEM (sPEM) and loose PEM (IPEM).
 SPEM is the position that follows from directly applying existence monism from general metaphysics to the phenomenal domain.
 The correct application implies considering the full scope of the SCQ, and SPCQ, respectively.
-That is to say, as has already been mentioned with respect to compositional universalism, that mereology and hence the according composition questions consider the totality or entirety of material or phenomenal states, that is, the material or phenomenal world.
-With respect to existence monism this means that the correct application to the phenomenal domain, and that is sPEM, involves the blobject of all phenomenal states.
-For the reason that only answers that consider the full scope of the respective domain are correct answers, in my view, sPEM is the only correct existence monist answer to SPCQ, even if almost untenable (and in that perhaps the appropriate phenomenal sibling to general existence monism).
+That is to say, as has already been mentioned with respect to compositional universalism, that mereology and, hence, the according composition questions consider the totality or entirety of material or phenomenal states, that is, the material or phenomenal world.
+With respect to existence monism, this means that the correct application to the phenomenal domain, and that is sPEM, involves the blobject of all phenomenal states.
+For the reason that only answers that consider the full scope of the respective domain are correct answers, in my view, sPEM is the only correct existence monist answer to SPCQ, even if almost untenable (and in that, perhaps the appropriate phenomenal sibling to general existence monism).

-&lt;sup>326 Cf. Kriegel who sees the same parallel between monism in general and mind-metaphysics: Uriah Kriegel, The Varieties of Consciousness (Oxford University Press, 2015), p.8.
+&lt;sup>338 Cf. Kriegel, who sees the same parallel between monism in general and mind-metaphysics: Uriah Kriegel, The Varieties of Consciousness (Oxford University Press, 2015), p.8.

 In contrast, IPEM results from an unjustifiably simplified application of existence monism to the phenomenal domain.
 That is to say, the scope of the phenomenal domain is restricted to the set of phenomenal states of a subject (diachronically or synchronically) and does not involve the set of all phenomenal states.
 So the resulting phenomenal existence monist single object becomes the one single total conscious state of a subject.
-Surely, in comparison to sPEM, IPEM is more palatable, but I emphasize that IPEM does not count as a correct answer to SPCQ.
-I simply discuss this position here because it involves some phenomenal single partless entity of some sort and hence is connectable to SPCQ in some loose way.
+Surely, in comparison to sPEM, IPEM is more palatable, but I emphasise that IPEM does not count as a correct answer to SPCQ.
+I simply discuss this position here because it involves a phenomenal single partless entity of some sort and, hence, is connectable to SPCQ in some loose way.

 At the end of this section, I consider an objection to PEM in general, that is, one that attacks the strict as well as loose version of PEM.
 This objection denies the claim that qualitative multiplicity can be instantiated by a numerical single entity.
-Since both versions of PEM posit such entity, even if to a different ontological extent, the objection also aims evenhandedly at sPEM and IPEM.
+Since both versions of PEM posit such an entity, even if to a different ontological extent, the objection also aims even-handedly at sPEM and IPEM.

-As to start with sPEM, as indicated, this position entails the consideration of the entire set of actual phenomenal states.
-Or, to be precise, since according to sPEM there are no separate phenomenal states, hence also no set, this position involves one single seamless and partless phenomenal totality that has as aspects or modification what common-sensically would be regarded as single phenomenal states.
+To start with sPEM, as indicated, this position entails the consideration of the entire set of actual phenomenal states.
+Or, to be precise, since according to sPEM there are no separate phenomenal states, hence also no set, this position involves one single seamless and partless phenomenal totality that has as aspects or modifications what commonsensically would be regarded as single phenomenal states.
 According to sPEM, the mental domain consists of one mind, or one consciousness.
 We can also connect this picture to the notion of a cosmos.
-Same as in the material domain existence monism results in viewing the cosmos as one one single entity, sPEM in the mental domain results in viewing the phenomenal cosmos as one single entity, something that has been called by Nagasawa and Wager the "cosmic consciousness."
-In opposition to their view labeled "priority cosmopsychism", which is the phenomenal version of Schaffer's priority monism that also is at issue in this thesis in the subsequent section, they directly refer to existence monism and call the view that posits such single partless cosmic consciousness "existence cosmopsychism".
-However untenable this position might seem or be, I think it is important to put it on the logical map of answers in response to SPCQ for being derived from a genuine mereological view.
-So let us take a brief look at the only paper I found that actually defends this position.
+Just as in the material domain existence monism results in viewing the cosmos as one single entity, sPEM in the mental domain results in viewing the phenomenal cosmos as one single entity, something that has been called, by Nagasawa and Wager, the "cosmic consciousness."
+In opposition to their view labelled "priority cosmopsychism", which is the phenomenal version of Schaffer's priority monism